SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 first result, if all comments are equal except for the very first one, all of these equal comments will be stored!

 In order to allow the purge of duplicate comments you need the `summary` overview tables.

-Furthermore, consider if you reload your data, the result instance `results.run_00000001.my_result` won't have a comment only the instance `results.run_00000000.my_result`.
+Furthermore, consider if you reload your data from the example above, the result instance `results.run_00000001.my_result` won't have a comment only the instance `results.run_00000000.my_result`.

+**IMPORTANT**: The result that was stored AT FIRST to disk is considered as the prototypical one.
+If you allow multiprocessing, this is not necessarily the result in run 0 but the result in the run that finished first!
+For example, it might be the case that `run_00000001` was finished before `run_00000000` because both are executed in parallel.
+To see which result was taken as the example one and which will be the only one that keeps a comment, look into the column `example_item_run_name` of the overview table to see the name of the first completed run that contains the result.

 If you do not want to purge duplicate comments, set the config parameter `'purge_duplicate_comments'` to 0 or False.